Why CodeCrafters?

 Understanding is the one thing you can’t generate.

-When every engineer has access to the same AI, what sets you apart?
-It’s not the code you generate.
-But the ability to make trade-offs, hold complexity in your head, and navigate problems that don’t come with a prescribed template.
-Those instincts only get built when you’ve been exposed to them.
+When every engineer has the same AI, what sets you apart?
+Not the code you generate.
+The ability to make trade-offs, hold complexity in your head, and navigate problems without a template.
+Those instincts only come from exposure.

-Without a doubt, right now is the most productive era for programmers in history.
-The latest AI has removed more friction than anything before it.
-When everyone can generate code, taste and judgement become the scarce resource.
-Without them, you’re not directing the tool.
-The tool is directing you.
+This is the most productive era for programmers in history.
+AI has removed more friction than anything before it.
+But when everyone can generate code, taste and judgement become the scarce resource.
+Without them, the tool is directing you.

 Yes, AI can solve many of our stages.
-You don’t go to the gym to move metal from point A to point B. You go because the pain of the effort builds something inside you that nothing else can.
+You don't go to the gym to move metal from A to B. You go because the effort builds something inside you that nothing else can.

 "The single greatest way to go from an junior dev to senior level engineer is to actually rebuild projects that already exist. ...
 It may not immediately get you a better job but it will open more doors the longer you stick with it."